 First Call believes that all young children and their families should be able to access the early childhood development (ECD) supports and services that they need.

 In January 2015, First Call published a new early childhood development Call to Action.
 Make BC’s Young Children and Families a Priority: A Call to Action builds on First Call’s previously published Early Childhood Development in BC: First Call’s Framework for Action.
+In 2017, First Call published a 4-page executive summary of the 2015 Call to Action, which you can find here.
 Our conclusion after revisiting the recommendations in the framework is that they are still relevant, but what is needed now is political will and commitment.

 First Call’s 2015 ECD Call to Action: